-- Over 24 Hours with Deficiency- Student has a deficiency in MATH, READING, or ENGLISH.
-See their assigned Advisor - Student Affairs: Housing issue, shot records, the student could have gotten in trouble, See number associated with - University Advisor-required meeting with Academic Advisor (Undeclared).
+- VIII.
+ENROLLMENT PROCEDURES - Over 24 Hours with Deficiency- Student has a deficiency in MATH,READING, or ENGLISH.
+See their assigned Advisor - Student Affairs: Housing issue, shot records, the student could have gotten in trouble, See number associated with hold. - University Advisor-required meeting with Academic Advisor (Undeclared).
 See number associated with hold. - Major Checkpoint-Student has requested to declare their major.
 See AA. - Senior Checkpoint-Student has 90 hours and need to have a graduation check.
 See their assigned Advisor.